ognistik/alfred-superwhisper/README.md

 - Fully control the workflow using **Alfred's bar, keyboard shortcuts, or an external trigger.**

+- Alfred's actions for p**rocessing audio files with SuperWhisper** and for **clean rendering of SuperWhisper's JSON files with Alfred's Textview**.

 - **Supports fuzzy search and filtering.** This allows you to—for example—filter ‘Super Mode’ by simply typing ‘sm’ while in the modes menu.

 - **Optional 'copySelect helper'.** If recording is triggered by using the Workflow and the user has text selected on Arc or Safari, it will be copied to the clipboard.
 This is particularly useful for users that have modes with the 'use copied text' feature in SuperWhisper; if no text is selected when triggering the recording, or if user is not on one of those apps, nothing will happen.